• Skip to main content

 3. Heat oil in a pan fry chopped until until golden brown.
 (Protip:You can also use crushed and fried onions to save time.)

 4. Add marinated ground meat.
 Cover the pot and cook for 10 minutes on medium heat.
 As the keema begins to cook, it will release the juices and it will get easy to stir.
 Give it a good stir and break the lumps.
-Cover and coontinue to cook on low heat until water dries.
-Slow-cooking can really enhance the flavors.
+Cover and continue to cook on low heat until water dries.
+Slow cooking can really enhance the flavors.

 A collage of steps to fry and smoke keema.

-1. Most of the water has dried.
-Now we need to sear (bhunna) the dum ka keema for about 10 minutes until keema turns brown, a little darker in color.
+1. Now we need to sear (bhunna) the dum ka keema for a few minutes until the keema turns a little darker in color.
+Watch Video.

-3. This is most crucial step.
-Heat at least 2 inch peice of thick charcoal.
-It has to be red hot, I keep it for heating when i start searing the keema.
+3. This is the most crucial step.
+Heat at least 2-inch pieces of thick charcoal.
+It has to be red hot, I keep it for heating when I start searing the keema.
 Keema should be in a thin layer in a wide pot.
-Then place the coal on the keema as shown in above picture.
-Drizzle oil and cover the keema.
+Then place the coal on the keema as shown in the above picture.
+Drizzle oil on the charcoal and cover the keema.
 Place a tight lid with no holes.
 The smoke must not escape.
-Smoke for 10 minutes for deep smoky flavor.
+Smoke for 10 minutes for a deep smoky flavor.

 4. Now, this part is a personal choice.
-If you like keema to be juicy add ½ water and let keema simmer on low for 5 minutes until you see the oil seperating on the sides of the pan.
+If you like keema to be juicy add ¼ cup water and let keema simmer on low for 5 minutes until you see the oil separating on the sides of the pan.
 You may keep it dry and skip this step.

-5. Dish out the keema and add small dallop of butter in the middle.
-Garnish it with loads of juliene ginger, fresh mint and sliced onion salad.
+5. Dish out the keema and add a small dollop of butter in the middle.
+Garnish it with loads of julienne ginger, fresh mint, and sliced onion salad.

 Recipe FAQ